 Genome Diagnostics laboratory

-5GPM : Rapid diagnostic WGS at the UMCG for critically ill newborns
+5GPM : Rapid WGS at the UMCG for diagnosing critically ill newborns

 Clinical decision making in critically ill newborns is challenging and urgent.
-The majority of infant mortality, particularly in neonatal intensive care units (NICUs) and pediatric intensive care units (PICUs), can be attributed to known monogenetic diseases.
+The majority of infant mortality, particularly in neonatal intensive care units and pediatric intensive care units, can be attributed to known monogenetic diseases.
 There are currently more than 3,000 genes associated with clinical consequences reported by the Clinical Genomics Database (http://research.nhgri.nih.gov/CGD/).

-At the University Medical Center Groningen (UMCG) we have successfully implemented rapid whole genome sequencing (WGS) in the diagnostic setting to improve the clinical care of critically ill newborns.
+At the UMCG we have successfully implemented rapid whole genome sequencing (WGS) in the diagnostic setting to improve the clinical care of critically ill newborns.
 This type of testing (using a blood sample) takes 7 days or less, and replaces a time-consuming and sometimes invasive course of diagnostic testing.
-This whole genome sequencing (also called Five genes per minute ) offers the unique possibility to test all known disease genes simultaneously.
-This technique, when used in combination with the detection of copy number variants, has led to a rapid diagnosis in 30% of critically ill children for whom the routine clinical work-up was unsuccessful (Van Diemen C. et al. Rapid genome sequencing in critically ill newborns and infants increases the diagnostic yield. revision submitted to Pediatrics ).
+This whole genome sequencing ( Five genes per minute , 5GPM) offers the unique possibility to test all known disease genes simultaneously.
+This technique, when used in combination with the detection of copy number variants, has led to a rapid diagnosis in 30% of critically ill children for whom the routine clinical work-up was unsuccessful (Van Diemen C. et al. Rapid targeted genomics in critically ill newborns.
+Pediatrics 2017;140(4). pii: e20162854. doi: 10.1542/peds.2016-2854.
+Abstract.)

-Rapid diagnostic WGS for critically ill children at the UMCG is supervised by a multi-disciplinary team of experts consisting of pediatricians, clinical geneticists, bioinformaticians, and laboratory specialists and technicians.
-The multi-disciplinary team meetings are held every Tuesday to discuss test results, plans of action, and new candidate patients.
-Inclusion criteria for consideration are age (less than 1 year of age) and the presence of one or more congenital anomalies and/or severe neurological symptoms (e.g., intractable seizures) suggestive of a genetic cause of the disease.
-Exclusion criteria include clear indications for a specific syndrome which could be tested by targeted analysis of known genes (e.g., epidermolysis bullosa, spinal muscular atrophy, cystic fibrosis) or structural variations (e.g., trisomy 21 or microdeletion 22q11).
+5GPM is supervised by a multi-disciplinary team of experts consisting of pediatricians, clinical geneticists, bioinformaticians, and laboratory specialists and technicians.
+Team meetings are held every Tuesday to discuss test results, plans of action and new candidate patients.
+Inclusion criteria for consideration are age (less than 1 year of age) and the presence of one or more congenital anomalies and/or severe neurological symptoms (e.g. intractable seizures) suggestive of a genetic cause of the disease.
+Exclusion criteria include clear indications for a specific syndrome that could be tested by targeted analysis of known genes (e.g. epidermolysis bullosa, spinal muscular atrophy, cystic fibrosis) or structural variations (e.g. trisomy 21 or microdeletion 22q11).
 Ultimate inclusion in the program is decided by the multi-disciplinary team.

 For more information on the UMCG rapid diagnostic WGS testing procedure, please contact: Dr. Cleo van Diemen email, telephone: +31 50 3617100